mabsoftware/ftc/readme.md

 5)  Add:    include ':Team0417' to the "/settings.gradle" file.

 6)  Open up Android Studios and clean out any old files by using the menu to "Build/Clean Project""

+##Team Fractals Conventions
+Put all reusable driving-related code in the class AutoDrive.

+Put all reusable sensor-related code in the class SensorArray.

+Put all constants, including driving-related constants and sensor names in the Constants class.